Nutrition, Physical Activity & Health Organizations & Programs

 - Healthy Youth: An Investment in Our Nation’s Future – Check out this report to find out about the health challenges facing young people and learn more about programs designed to address those challenges.

 - Michigan Council on Fitness and Sports – Sponsored by the Governor’s Council on Fitness and Sports and the Michigan Fitness Foundation, MCFS promotes the benefits of physical activity and behavior-changing programs for physically active lifestyles to prevent chronic disease and reverse the trend toward sedentary living.

-- MyPyramid: Steps to a Healthier You – MyPyramid is the official U.S. Department of Agriculture site aimed at helping people choose the foods and amounts that are right for them.
-Find detailed information on each food group, dietary guidelines, nutrition resources and MyPyramid Tracker – an online dietary and physical activity assessment tool.
+- MyPlate: Steps to a Healthier You – MyPlate is the official U.S. Department of Agriculture site aimed at helping people choose the foods and amounts that are right for them.
+Find detailed information on each food group, dietary guidelines, nutrition resources and Super Tracker – an online dietary and physical activity assessment tool.

 - Nutrition.gov: Smart Nutrition Starts Here – Nutrition.gov provides easy access to the best food and nutrition information from across the federal government and educational institutions.
 It serves as a gateway to reliable information on nutrition, healthy eating, physical activity, and food safety for consumers, educators and health professionals.

 - Team Nutrition USDA – Team Nutrition’s goal is to improve children’s lifelong eating and physical activity habits by using the principles of the Dietary Guidelines for Americans and the MyPyramid.
 This site is developed and maintained by the U.S. Department of Agriculture, the national headquarters for Team Nutrition.